entsoe-web/cee-conf/_events/t01_energy-union-for-cee.md

 __Delivering the Energy Union in the CEE region__ - Juraj Nociar, Head of Cabinet of Vice-President Šefčovič, Energy Union

-__Regional cooperation: a TSO perspective__ - Bente Hagem, Chair of the Board, ENTSO-E
+__Regional cooperation: a TSO perspective__ - Peder Andreasen, President, ENTSO-E

 __The Energy Union governance and strengthening regional cooperation__ - Vojtech Ferencz, PhD., State Secretary of the Ministry of Economy of the Slovak Republic